cdluminate/ProdL/ProdL.md

 ### 7.7.
 Slides and Poster

+#### 7.7.1.
+Slides

+#### 7.7.2.
+Poster

+The core essense of a poster is a free-style composition to advertise your work, technical but easy to grasp.

+CVPR poster is usually a 48 inch x 96 inch long picture (aspect ratio is 2:1).
+Some other poster templates are based on the standard A0 sized paper.
+The concrete poster size varies across different conferences.
+When creating your poster, make sure to leave enough space to the paper margin, because you may want to cut the paper to fit the frame.
+Besides, check if your printer can print within 0.5 inch to the very edge of the paper.

+Font size recommendtation: Normal text 64pt.
+Small text 56pt.
+Fonts smaller than 48pt may be hard to read from a distant view point.
+Title font size can be some value bewtween 100pt to 144pt.

+Font recommendtation: Choose as your pleasure.
+Serief-free fonts may be easier to read from a far place.
+Serief fonts looks more consistent with mathematical equations in CVPR manuscript.

+Page layout recommendation: For A0 paper size (aspect ratio: 1:sqrt(2)), double-column typesetting is feasible.
+For long posters (aspect ratio is 1:2), three-column typesetting is feasible.
+Note, the poster session may be very crowded.
+A multi-column layout design enable your crowded audience to read your whole poster while walking from left side to right side.

+Content recommendation: Use pictures, diagrams, tables to tell the story.
+People like those.
+For ease of understanding, organize these informations in a linear logic.
+Put more visualizations than the main manuscript.
+Put important things that may attract the audience to read the main manuscript.
+Don't copy the main manuscript onto the poster.
+If a poster looks like a zoomed-in version of a manuscript, people may want to skip it and read the manuscript directly.

+How much portion on poster should some content occupy?
+The poster should mainly present visual informations, and use textual informations as supplementary.
+Somesay that the portion of textual information can be 20%~25%, that of visual information can be 40%~45%, while the rest space should be left blank.

+The upper left corner can be the logo of your university or organization, while the upper right corner can be the conference logo.
+Put your paper title at the top center position.
+Right below are author list and affiliations.
+Add QR codes to your arxiv preprint and git repository at a proper corner of your poster.
+QR codes makes one's life easier.

 ### 7.8.
 Miscellaneous Questions and Answers

 - Uploading something to Arxiv?
 This is too tricky.
 This is not a proper place